CIAI-RnD-Team/Titanic_ML_Model/README.md

        - run.py - building our api.
        - run.sh - a single file to run a few lines of shell commands to deploy a web server gateway for our api.
        - VERSION - api version.
-   - scripts
+3.scripts
   - fetch_kaggle_dataset.sh - shell file to extract and save our titanic dataset.
   - input_test.json - input prediction data.
   - publish_model.sh - publish our model to Gemfury, a private repository.
-   - .dockerignore - tells docker which files to ignore during while generating a build context.
+4. .dockerignore - tells docker which files to ignore during while generating a build context.
-   - .gitignore - tell git which files to ignore.
+5. .gitignore - tell git which files to ignore.
-   - Dockerfile - contains all the commands required to generate a docker image.
+6. Dockerfile - contains all the commands required to generate a docker image.
-   - Makefile - contains commands required to build and push our application on heroku.
+7. Makefile - contains commands required to build and push our application on heroku.
-   - Procfile - building a web gateway server on heroku.
+8. Procfile - building a web gateway server on heroku.

 ## Training the model